Ruth Kluger, author of searing and celebrated Holocaust memoir, dies at 88

 The cause was complications from bladder cancer, said her sons, Dan Angress and Percy Angress.
 Dr. Kluger had retired in 1994 from the University of California at Irvine, one of several American universities where she had taught German literature, among other fields in the humanities, for years.

 The only daughter of an affluent Jewish family in Vienna, Dr. Kluger was 6 years old when Hitler’s Germany annexed Austria in the event known as the Anschluss.
-Her father and older half brother would die in the Holocaust.
+Her father and older half brother would perish in the Holocaust.
 Accompanied by her mother, Dr. Kluger survived interment at Auschwitz, a forced labor detail and a death march before they fled into hiding shortly ahead of advancing Russians.

 As many as 1.5 million Jewish children were murdered in the Holocaust, according to the U.S. Holocaust Memorial Museum.
 Published in German in 1992 and in English in 2001, “Still Alive: A Holocaust Girlhood Remembered” was quickly recognized as a vital document, written in prose worthy of the literature to which Dr. Kluger had devoted her scholarly career.